 Still, in the era of non-stop video calls, I was quick to seek more comfortable alternatives, perhaps alternatives that didn't require me to show my face or talk through an ever-present filter of lag.

 Finding none designed for my purposes, I decided to create a tool with all the features I needed: tasks, chat, Pomodoro-style timers, and a gamified way to work synchronously with friends and keep each other accountable.
 A great added bonus would be a way to track all the time I spent with each task and category of task over time.
-I started drawing sketches for the earliest version of Slumber Party.
+I started drawing sketches for the earliest version of Cowork.